braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 In-App Message
 {% endapitags %}

-Total number of clicks on Button 2 of the message.
+The total number of clicks on Button 2 of the message.

 <span class="calculation-line">Calculation: (Button 2 Clicks) / (Impressions)</span>